Patricia Heaton on Fox's The O'Reilly Factor Transcript

 HEATON: They were heavy drinkers.
 They're Irish, you know, so...

-Now you're very nice -- nice.
-You're very unusual in the sense that you're so
+Now you’re very nice — nice.
+You’re very unusual in the sense that you’re so candid about yourself.

 HEATON: Well, my husband.
 And I...